 Objective 3: Support the functioning and integration of judicial structures in the north of Kosovo.

-JSSP developed a performance dashboard that was made publicly available on the official KJC website, which was also redesigned with JSSP support.
+The performance dashboard was made publicly available on the official KJC website, which was also redesigned with JSSP support.
 The dashboard showcases some of the most important judicial performance data in a user-friendly infographic format, including clearance rates and trends (received vs. resolved cases), backlog cases (older than 2 years), and individual judges’ productivity.

-JSSP is working with the KJC to develop an Ethics Advisory Board that will serve as an independent board advising judges on issues related to ethics and implementation of the Code of Judicial Conduct.
-Work is ongoing with both the judicial and the prosecutorial council to streamline the disciplinary process and enhance the implementation of the new law on disciplinary liability.
+JSSP worked with the KJC to develop an Ethics Advisory Board that serves as an independent board advising judges on issues related to ethics and implementation of the Code of Judicial Conduct.
+DPI helped both the judicial and the prosecutorial council to streamline the disciplinary process and enhance the implementation of the new law on disciplinary liability.

-JSSP has improved the integration of judicial structures in the north of Kosovo by streamlining and improving the work of court translation/interpretation services, as well as enabling access to continuous judicial education for judges and staff from this region.
+Building on the experience and insights gained during the implementation of USAID Advancing Kosovo Together project, DPI was aware of the importance of enabling full adherence to the use of minority languages in the Kosovo courts and courtrooms.
+JSSP has thus improved the integration of judicial structures in the north of Kosovo by streamlining and improving the work of court translation/interpretation services, as well as enabling access to continuous judicial education for judges and staff from this region.